shoui520/shoui520.github.io/docs/guide.md

     You should not expect to comprehend this guide the first time you read it.
 Take your time and read it as much times as you can until you finally get it.

 ### Discord
-Extra resources can be found at our Discord.
-Join us!
+If you have any questions, you can ask at our Discord.

 [Join us on Discord :fontawesome-brands-discord:](https://discord.gg/nhqjydaR8j){: .md-button .md-button--primary }